Variety (magazine): Office locations

 Varietys first offices were in the Knickerbocker Theatre located at 1396 Broadway on 38th and Broadway in New York.
 Later it moved to 1536 Broadway at the 45th and Broadway corner until Loew's acquired the site to build the Loew's State Theatre.
 In 1909, Variety set up its first overseas office in London.

 In 1920, Sime Silverman purchased an old brownstone building around the corner at 154 West 46th Street in New York, which became the Variety headquarters until 1987, when the publication was purchased.
 Under the new management of Cahners Publishing, the New York headquarters of the Weekly Variety was relocated to the corner of 32nd Street and Park Avenue South.
 Five years later, it was downgraded to a section of one floor in a building housing other Cahner's publications on West 18th Street, until the majority of operations were moved to Los Angeles.

 When Daily Variety started in 1933, its offices were in various buildings near Hollywood Blvd. and Sunset Blvd.
 In 1972, Syd Silverman purchased a building at 1400 North Cahuenga Blvd. which housed the Daily's offices until 1988, after which its new corporate owners and new publisher, Arthur Anderman, moved them to a building on the Miracle Mile on Wilshire Boulevard.

 In late 2008, Variety moved its Los Angeles offices to 5900 Wilshire, a 31-story office building on Wilshire Boulevard in the Miracle Mile area.
 The building was dubbed the Variety Building because a red, illuminated "Variety" sign graced the top of it.

 In 2013, PMC, the parent company of Variety, announced plans to move Variety's offices to their new corporate headquarters at 11175 Santa Monica Blvd. in Westwood.
 There, Variety shares the 9-story building with parent company PMC, Variety Intelligence Platform, and PMC's other media brands, including Deadline.com, Rolling Stone, Vibe, Billboard, Robb Report and the West Coast offices of WWD and Footwear News.

+In 2023 Variety along with its parent company, PMC, announced plans to move its Los Angeles headquarters to LUMEN West LA located at 11355 W. Olympic Blvd.